LaFosseAcademy/rlam/snowflake-II.md

 ### If ...
 Else

+- An `if...else` statement executes a block of code based on a condition, running one block if the condition is true and another if it's false
 - Python supports the usual **logical conditions** from mathematics
 - These conditions can be used in several ways, most commonly in `if statements` and `loops`